MarinU-M/se_project_aroundtheus/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes, and all the information are fetched from a server via API.
+This app let a user upload beautiful photos from your exiting travel to share, like/unlike the photo, delete the photo.
+A user cna also tailor information of yours like name, icon photo, and title.

 **Figma**